Signature for flat unitary bundles over surfaces with boundary: Introduction

+where $\eta$ is a spectral invariant of an elliptic self-adjoint differential operator $A$ acting on a Hermitian vector bundle over $\partial M$.
+For the signature of unitary local systems over surfaces with boundary, $A$ is a first order ordinary differential operator depending in a subtle manner on the local system, not merely on its holonomy.
+When the holonomy belongs to $\text{SL}(2, \mathbb Z)\subset U(1,1)$, M. Atiyah \cite{Atiyah} has designed a class function on $\text{SL}(2, \mathbb Z)$ from the eta invariant, recovering a result of H. Rademacher \cite{Ra} in relation to the study of Dedekind's $\bs{\eta}$ function

+on the upper half plane.
+Our expression for the boundary term will be a slightly different class function on $U(p,q)$, due to our different interpretation of the integral term.

-The first approach appears in the theses of G. Lusztig \cite{Lus} and W. Meyer \cite{Meyer, Meyer1}.
-On the $1$-cohomology of a flat Hermitian bundle $(\mc E,\Omega)$ over a surface $\Sigma$, there is a natural Hermitian form, the intersection form.
+Let us provide more details.
+Our inspiration comes from the theses of G. Lusztig \cite{Lus} and W. Meyer \cite{Meyer, Meyer1}.
+On the $1$-cohomology of a flat Hermitian bundle $(\mc E,\Omega)$ over a closed surface $\Sigma$, there is a natural Hermitian form, the intersection form.
 Its signature $\op{sign}(\mc E,\Omega)$ can be expressed as the index of a first order differential operator, whence, thanks to the index theorem, an expression for $\op{sign}(\mc E,\Omega)$ as a characteristic number of $(\mc E,\Omega)$, twice the first Chern number of a specific complex line bundle $L$,

 M. Atiyah \cite{Atiyah} extends the discussion to compact surfaces with nonempty boundary. $c_1(L^2)$ must be thought of as a relative Chern class for a line bundle together with a trivialization $\sigma$ along the boundary depending on the boundary holonomy.
 He expresses $\sigma$ as a discontinuous section of a central extension of the unitary group $\mathrm{U}(p,q)$, arising from a $2$-cocycle on $\mathrm{U}(p,q)$, the \emph{signature cocycle}.
 M. Atiyah computes the map $\sigma$ on semi-simple elements of $\mathrm{U}(p,q)$, he highlights but leaves open the calculation on general holonomies.
+Completing Atiyah's program is one of the main results of the present paper.